A topic from the subject of Synthesis in Chemistry.

 Key Points

-• Molar mass is needed to convert between mass and amount of substance.
+• Molar mass is essential for converting between the mass of a substance and the number of moles.

 Experiment: Stoichiometry: Understanding Mole and Molar Mass